-"I struggle with the stoma – it has affected my relationship with my husband and two children, but also changed the way I feel about my own body.
+"I struggled with the stoma at first, which has affected my relationship with my husband and two children, but also changed the way I felt about my own body.

-"I don't feel attractive with the stoma, although my husband assures me I am, and I did not want my children to know about it or see my body with it.
-This is difficult as we are usually very open about our bodies, but I just didn’t want to get my head around it or accept it.
+"I didn't feel attractive with the stoma, although my husband assured me I am, and I did not want my children to know about it or see my body with it.
+This was difficult as we are usually very open about our bodies, but I just didn’t want to get my head around it or accept it.
 I did not want my family to know how I felt about it therefore I managed to hide my anxieties.
-I hate seeing the stoma every day and, at times, it really gets me down.
+I hated seeing the stoma every day and, at times, it really got me down.

 "Chemotherapy makes me tired and grumpy, but I try and carry on as normal as much as possible.
 I put on a brave face but I think this leads to others forgetting what I am going through, which is what I actually wanted.
 I then end up resenting them when they do not make allowances, which is harsh of me but I don’t really want to be treated differently.

 "I was in my final year of my law degree when I started my treatment and managed to complete it despite everything.
 I had plans of qualifying as a solicitor but have had to abandon my studies and plans at least for now.
 The hardest thing for me is not knowing what the future holds, or just how much of a future I might have.
 I just grab opportunities as they come along; I might have once thought that I have plenty of time to do that another day, but I no longer feel that way."